vmware/terraform-vsphere-avi-alb-deployment-vsphere/CONTRIBUTING.md

-# Contributing to terraform-vsphere-avi-alb-deployment-vsphere
+# Contributing to terraform-aws-avi-alb-deployment-aws

 The terraform-vsphere-avi-alb-deployment-vsphere project team welcomes contributions from the community.
-Before you start working with terraform-vsphere-avi-alb-deployment-vsphere, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+Before you start working with this project please read and sign our Contributor License Agreement (https://cla.vmware.com/cla/1/preview).
+If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## Contribution Flow